RRSPs RRIFs and TFSAs -> In kind withdrawals

 When an in kind withdrawal is done, you may have some leeway in determining the exact amount recorded for the withdrawal.
 If you request the withdrawal at the end of a trading day, you can choose a price for the investment, ranging from the lowest price at which the investment traded to the highest price traded during the day.
 If the investment is traded on a US stock exchange, an exchange rate must be applied to convert the transaction to Canadian dollars.
 The exchange rate will be the rate that the brokerage would have applied if you had sold the stock.

-The amount recorded for the withdrawal (before deducting any applicable withholding taxes) will be the cost basis of the stock, to be used for determining the capital gain or loss on disposal when the stock is sold at some time in the future.
+The amount recorded for the withdrawal (excluding the amount of any applicable withholding taxes) will be the cost basis of the stock, to be used for determining the capital gain or loss on disposal when the stock is sold at some time in the future.

 RRSP in Kind Withdrawals